denis89/gaw4d4/sql-questions-homework.md

     select id from users where name = 'Jonathan Anderson';

     19. Inserts a wishlist entry for the user with the name "Jonathan Anderson" for the product "The Ruby Programming Language".
+ ?

-    20. Updates the name of the "Jonathan Anderson" user to be "Jon Anderson".
+    20. Updates the name of the "Jonathan Anderson" user to be "Jon Anderson". update users set name = "Jon Anderson" where name = "Jonathan Anderson";

-    21. Deletes the user with the name "Jon Anderson".
+    21. Deletes the user with the name "Jon Anderson". delete from users where name = "Jon Anderson";

-    22. Deletes the wishlist item for the user you just deleted.
+    22. Deletes the wishlist item for the user you just deleted. delete from wishlists where (select id from users where name = "Jon Anderson")

 Please supply SQL statements, and the results they generate.